-Common Squirrel Complaints
+Common Squirrel Damage

-One of the most common complaints we receive is the damage they can cause inside your home—attics and inside walls are common nesting areas for squirrels.
+One of the most common squirrel complaints we receive is the damage they can cause inside your home—attics and inside walls are sought-after nesting areas for squirrels.
 Squirrels also:

 - Rip insulation to use for making nests